ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 ^ Sinan

-- Separate objects from interfaces, reduce complexity
+- Use @Binds instead of a @Provides method when simply delegating one type to another.
+    - No code generation involved
 - Should I use an abstract class or interface?
-Doesn’t matter
+    - Doesn’t matter
-- Interface more consistent with the documentation for Factory
+    - Interface is more cleaner
-    - Citation needed
+    - Abstract can have @JvmStatic
 - Interface with default implementation?
-No.
+    - No

+^ Dagger use @Bind annotation to simply satify graph
+^ abstract method or interface doesnt matter but interface is more lean

 ---